NorDiaChange: Diachronic Semantic Change Dataset for Norwegian: Conclusion

 \section{Conclusion}

 We introduced \N{}, a dataset of diachronic semantic change on the lexical level for Norwegian.
 The dataset comprises two new manually annotated subsets that can be used interchangeably as train or test splits.
-We followed the DURel framework during annotation, using two historical Norwegian corpora.
-The dataset was produced following the same annotation procedures as for other languages.
+We followed the mainstream DURel framework during annotation, using two historical Norwegian corpora.
 All the data in the form of diachronic word usage graphs (DWUGs) and accompanying code is available under a CC-BY license at \url{https://github.com/ltgoslo/nor_dia_change/}.
+We conducted comprehensive qualitative analysis of the annotation results.

-This is the first attempt at developing resources for Norwegian diachronic semantic change.
+This is the first attempt at developing resources for Norwegian diachronic semantic change, and \N{} will become one of the standard NLP benchmarks for Norwegian.
 In the nearest future, we plan to evaluate various semantic change modelling systems on \N{}, and report baseline performances.
-It is also important to further assess available Norwegian historical text collection in order to come up with a set of reference corpora which are more comparable in terms of their size and genre distribution than the ones we used for \N{}.
+We are also going to further assess available Norwegian historical text collection in order to come up with a set of reference corpora which are more comparable in terms of their size and genre distribution than the ones we used for \N{}.

 It is important to note that \N{} can be used not only in the field of lexical semantic change detection.
 By definition, it is also a full-fledged WiC (`word-in-context') dataset \cite{pilehvar-camacho-collados-2019-wic}.
 As such, it is a ready-to-use benchmark to evaluate \textit{synchronic} word sense disambiguation capabilities of pre-trained language models for Norwegian.
 Simultaneously, the same models can in theory be used to automatically `annotate' the existing data, yielding DWUGs for many thousands of words, not just dozens.
 This is another direction for our future research.

-Finally, we plan to extend the dataset beyond nouns, which was the part of speech we focused on in this work.
+Finally, we plan to extend the dataset beyond nouns.